Building insulation

 Building insulation is material used in a building (specifically the building envelope) to reduce the flow of thermal energy.
 While the majority of insulation in buildings is for thermal purposes, the term also applies to acoustic insulation, fire insulation, and impact insulation (e.g. for vibrations caused by industrial applications).
 Often an insulation material will be chosen for its ability to perform several of these functions at once.

+Since prehistoric times, humans have created thermal insulation with materials such as animal fur and plants.
+With the agricultural development, earth, stone, and cave shelters arose.
+In the 19th century, people started to produce insulated panels and other artificial materials.
+Now, insulation is divided into two main categories: bulk insulation and reflective insulation.
+Buildings typically use a combination.